 Housing could drive growth and jobs

 As soon as we scratch the surface of the housing crisis, we find the crisis of jobs.
 With 13 million people unemployed, most people cannot afford to rent a house, let alone buy one, or to maintain their dwelling or pay for services.
-Local government provides services on a cost recovery basis because of under-funding from the national budget.
-Since most people cannot afford to pay for those services, local government tends to outsource their responsibilities including provision of housing in the case of the big municipalities – the metros.
+Local government provides services on a cost recovery basis because of underfunding from the national budget.
+Since most people cannot afford to pay for those services, local government tends to outsource their responsibilities, including the provision of housing in the case of the big municipalities, such as the metros.

 Housing must cease to be a commodity and become a social service.
 We should be looking at the example of Vienna, Austria, where, as we reported in Amandla!
 87, more than 50% of houses are publicly owned.